Deep Impact (film): Plot

 On May 10, 1998, in Richmond, Virginia, high school student Leo Biederman observes an unidentified object in the night sky at his astronomy club's star party.
-His picture is sent to astronomer Dr. Marcus Wolf, who realizes it is a comet on a collision course with Earth.
+His picture is sent to astronomer Marcus Wolf, who realizes it is a comet on a collision course with Earth.
 Wolf dies in a car crash while racing to raise the alarm.

-A year later, MSNBC journalist Jenny Lerner investigates Secretary of the Treasury Alan Rittenhouse over his connection with "Ellie", whom she assumes to be a mistress; she and her cameraman Eric are confused when they find Rittenhouse and his daughter Lilly loading a boat with large amounts of food and other survival gear.
-Lerner is apprehended by the FBI and taken to meet United States President Tom Beck, who persuades her not to share the story in return for a prominent role in the press conference he will arrange.
-She subsequently discovers that "Ellie" is actually an acronym—E.L.E.—which stands for "extinction-level event".
-Two days later, Beck announces that the comet Wolf–Biederman is on course to impact the Earth in roughly one year and could cause humanity's extinction.
+In 1999, MSNBC reporter Jenny Lerner investigates Secretary of the Treasury, Alan Rittenhouse, over his connection with a woman named "Ellie," whom she assumes to be a mistress; she is confused when she finds him and his daughter, Lilly, loading a boat with large amounts of food and survival gear.
+The FBI apprehends Lerner and takes her to meet President Tom Beck, who persuades her not to share the story in return for a prominent role in the press conference he will arrange.
+She subsequently discovers that "Ellie" is actually an acronym—E.L.E.—which stands for, "extinction-level event."
+Two days later, Beck announces that the Wolf–Biederman comet is on course to impact the Earth in roughly one year, and could cause humanity's extinction.
 He reveals that the United States and Russia have been constructing the Messiah in orbit, a spacecraft to transport a team to alter the comet's path with nuclear bombs.

-The Messiah launches a short time later with a crew of five American astronauts and one Russian cosmonaut.
-They land on the comet's outer-most layer and drill the nuclear bombs deep beneath its surface, but the comet shifts into the sunlight.
-Consequently, Mission Commander Oren is blinded and an explosive release of gas propels medical officer Gus into space.
-Now led by Captain Spurgeon Tanner, the remaining crew escape and detonate the bombs.
+The Messiah later launches, with a crew of five American astronauts, and one Russian cosmonaut.
+They land on the outermost layer of the comet, and drill the nuclear bombs deep beneath its surface, but it shifts into the sunlight.
+Consequently, Mission Commander Oren Monash is blinded, and an explosive release of gas propels medical officer Gus Partenza into space.
+The remaining crew escape, and detonate the bombs.
 However, rather than deflect the comet, the bombs split it in two.
-Beck announces the mission's failure in a television address, and that both pieces—the larger now named Wolf and the smaller named Biederman—are still headed for Earth.
+Beck announces the mission's failure, and that both pieces—the larger now named Wolf and the smaller named Biederman—are still headed for Earth.
 Wolf is on a collision course with western Canada, and its impact is expected to fill the atmosphere with dust, blocking all sunlight for two years and creating an impact winter that will kill all life on the planet's surface.